 This is not a reputation it came by overnight.
 It earned this.
-Aliens is action-horror at its absolute best and that is almost impossibly hard to pull off.
-It works because James Cameron, simply as a fan of Alien, wanted to see that world and those characters continue and so he hatched his own idea for it.
+Aliens is action-horror at its absolute best and that is almost impossibly difficult to pull off.
+It works because James Cameron, simply as a fan of Alien, wanted to see that world and those characters continue, so he hatched his own idea for it.
 It wasn’t simply made because the first made money; this was a truly creative endeavor.

 Of course, wrapped around Ripley, you have an excellent supporting cast.
 Hicks, Vasquez, Hudson, the colonial marines are not just your average tough guys, but surprisingly layered characters, each with their own individual personalities—something that is important when they’re all wearing the same uniform.
 In addition to the marines, you have Lance Henriksen, in one of his best roles, as the android Bishop.